 If you are wondering to know if smoking can damage your gums or teeth; let’s discuss.

 Can Smoking Damage Your Teeth or Gums?

 If you give up smoking it will definitely benefit your oral health.
 This is because it lessens the possibility of developing gum disease.
 Gum disease is an infection that affects the gum line.
 It builds up when tartar and bacteria gather below or above the gums, resulting in irritation.
-The problem is linked with smoking since people who smoke have a propensity to have more tartar on their teeth than non-smokers.
+The problem is linked to smoking since people who smoke have the propensity to have more tartar on their teeth than non-smokers.
 The nicotine in tobacco cuts down saliva production, making it easier for tarter and bacteria to stock up in the mouth.